Darenson/Binance/README.md

 1. Flask App

 Clone the GitHub repository.
 Install the library requirements from the `requirements.txt` file.
-Change the  Run the command python `app.py` on the terminal.
+Change your `config.py` file with the appropriate API_KEY and API_SECRET.
+Run the command python `app.py` on the terminal.
 Make sure that you are executing this command from the directory of the file.

 3. Docker